senior-buddy/carrot-ios/README.md

 The `transform` property can be used to encode information about the position, orientation, and scale of objects pertaining to these encoded events, just like the corresponding property on [ARAnchor](https://developer.apple.com/documentation/arkit/aranchor/2867981-transform) in ARKit.

 The generic `object` parameter allows you, the developer, to package any `Codable` information within a `Message`.
-This works nicely not only with `Codable` primitives like `String`, `Bool`, and `Int` but also with custom `Codable` structs.
+This works nicely not only with `Codable` primitives like `String`, `Bool`, and `Int` but also with custom `Codable` classes, structs, and enums for example.
 Let's take a look at how this works in practice.

 **💡 Tip:** Using `enum` cases with associated values, you can describe different types of events within the same type, as long as the associated values are `Codable`.
-This means you can do something like this to represent the placement of basic geometry nodes in an `ARSKView` (the custom conformance to `Codable` has been omitted for brevity):
+This allows you to represent the placement of different basic geometry nodes in an `ARSKView` with only one type (the custom conformance to `Codable` has been omitted for brevity):

 ```swift
 enum Event: Codable {